 Kiki’s desire line is introduced right away as she rushes inside to tell her mother she’s leaving, having listened to the weather.

-Kiki also has a practical weakness — she isn’t that great at flying.
-This is a great weakness to have as it allows for plenty of nail-biting scenes as she loses control of her stick.
+Kiki also has a practical shortcoming — she isn’t that great at flying.
+This is a great shortcoming to have as it allows for plenty of nail-biting scenes as she loses control of her stick.
 It’s made even worse when the mother insists she take the old broom rather than the one she’s been practising on.

 AN ODYSSEAN MYTHICAL STRUCTURE